VicSwain/BootCampA/13-ORM/01-Activities/28-Stu_Mini-Project/README.md

 * It's done when the DELETE route `/api/trips/:id` removes a trip and returns a successful response in Insomnia.

-* It's done when the API is successfully deployed to Heroku with a MySQL database.
+* It's done when the API is successfully deployed to Render with a PostgreSQL database.

 ## Specifications

 * Database models should have the following fields and associations: